Huaguiyuan/MoTe2PhaseChangeEnergy/data/voltage-charge-diagram/README.md

 ![](pics/eq9.png)

-Now we notice that while _Emono_ has a positive dependence on _Q_, the other two terms have a negative dependence on _Q_, and therefore the second term dominates, giving the negative curvature in the grand potential.
+The second term illustrates the quadratic behavior shown in the plot of Phi_G.

 ## References